Generally, a life mask is a cast taken from the face of

 fully insured again loss or damage.

-We offer both FedEx and USPS for
+Depending upon your delivery address we offer both FedEx and USPS for

 international shipments, but we strongly recommend USPS.